Odomontois/ExData_Plotting1/README.md

 Code consists of loading/reading/plotting utilities collected in the file `loadData.R`

-For building each plot you could easily load it with
+for each plot you could easily
 ```R
 source(plotN.R)
 plotN()